Table of Contents

 If your enterprise agreement does not meet the Code requirements we will issue advice that explains the reason why.

 - Conduct your own review of your registered enterprise agreement and check the guidance material on our website.
+Conducting a review helps to ensure that your agreement is compliant.
+This streamlines the assessment process and allows us to get back to you as swiftly as possible.

 - Submit your enterprise agreement.